Cosmic rays, neutrinos and GeV-TeV gamma rays from Starburst Galaxy NGC 4945: CR timescales

-From the comparison of above timescales we can infer that the escape of protons is dominated by advection process while the total lifetime is dominated by losses via $pp$ interactions.
+From comparing the above timescales, we can infer that the advection process dominates protons' escape while losses dominate the total lifetime via $pp$ interactions.
 Furthermore, the re-acceleration processes can be neglected.
-The proton timescales was calculated as energy's function and is plotted in figure \ref{fig_p_timescales}.
+The proton timescales are calculated as energy's function and are plotted in Figure \ref{fig_p_timescales}.